 Figure 6.X.2.2.1-1: Early capability negotiation and transcoding is not needed.

-1. UE 1.
-Caller selects an Avatar type and makes a call.
+1. Caller selects an Avatar type and makes a call.
 UE A sends SIP INVITE containing SDP offer for an audio media and an application DC media with Offered Required UE avatar capability list.

 2. IMS AS sends a message to DCSF.

 3. DCSF instructs MF/MRF to reserve a resource for rendering avatar and sending it as a video media to UE B.

+NOTE 1: Exactly what resource is needed is determined when DCSF updates MF/MRF (i.e., at step 10 of Figure 6.X.2.2.2-1) after DCSF receives a response from the terminating network.

 4. DCSF sends a message to IMS AS.